 Entry Deadline: Registration deadline for all tournaments is five days prior to the tournament at 11:59 p.m.

 Time Restrictions: No time restrictions will be permitted, except in exceptional cases.
+With the exception of summer junior tournaments, matches will start at 5 pm weekdays and at 9 am weekends.
 Consideration will be given to players who cannot make the earliest start time for an evening due to work.